-For superior performance, DPDK pmd threads and Qemu vCPU threads need to have affinity set accordingly.
+For superior performance, DPDK pmd threads and Qemu vCPU threads needs to be affinitized accordingly.

-· PMD thread Affinity
+• PMD thread Affinity

 A poll mode driver (pmd) thread handles the I/O of all DPDK interfaces assigned to it.
 A pmd thread shall poll the ports for incoming packets, switch the packets and send to tx port.
-A pmd thread is CPU bound, and needs to be have affinity set to isolated cores for optimum performance.
+A pmd thread is CPU bound, and needs to be affinitized to isolated cores for optimum performance.
 Even though a PMD thread may exist, the thread only starts consuming CPU cycles if there is at least one receive queue assigned to the pmd.